chrrrisw/kmel_db/kmel_db_format.md

 ## The Database Format (so far...)

 The description below comes from the comparison of multiple files.
 These files are named: 1.xxd, 2.xxd, 3.xxd, 4.xxd, 5.xxd, 6.xxd and many.xxd.
-The 7 digit number next to the file name is the file offset.
+The 7 digit number next to the file name in the examples below is the file offset (in some cases it may be a relative offset - this will be mentioned).
 The file format appears to be little-endian.
 Wide-character strings appear to be UTF-16 encoded.

-Colour coding of descriptions can be interpreted as: red=unknown, yellow=uncertain, green=known.
+All strings are null-terminated.

 The general layout of the file appears to be: